Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The male of the breed can grow larger than the female, both in height and weight, but there are few known differences in temperament and behavior between genders.

-The Kuvasz is a Hungarian breed prized for his protectiveness and his independence.
-However, these traits can make him a difficult family pet to own and will make him a challenge to train.
+The Kuvasz is a Hungarian breed prized for their protectiveness and independence.
+However, these traits can make them a difficult family pet to own and will make them a challenge to train.
 You will need to start training from a young age, ensure that he is well socialized, and provide him with jobs and exercise daily to keep him well adjusted.
-If you do that, though, you can end up with a loving and protective member of the family that will get on with the children and protect your home.
+If you do that, though, you can end up with a loving and protective member of the family who will get on with the children and protect your home.

-This breed is not considered suitable for first-time owners and he will not do well in an apartment because of his size and his desire for time outdoors.
-He will thrive in a property that has a large, fenced-in yard where he can prowl and walk around.
-Prepare to feed him plenty and also be prepared for considerable brushing, especially during the spring, as well as admiring looks and comments.
+This breed is not considered suitable for first-time owners and they will not do well in an apartment because of their size and their desire for time outdoors.
+They will thrive in a property that has a large, fenced-in yard where they can prowl and walk around.
+Prepare to feed them plenty and also be prepared for considerable brushing, especially during the spring, as well as admiring looks and comments.